 Genevieve died July 25, 1994.

-As of this writing, 2017, Alan and Jim have passed away and Mark is Mayor of Highland.
+As of this writing, 2018, Alan and Jim have passed away and Mark served as mayor of Highland from 2014 - 2017.

 Highland Historical Society Home Page